airingursb/dline/README.md

 Designed for developers, dLine makes managing your schedule smooth and efficient.

-> **Bash requirement:** dLine needs Bash 4.0 or newer.
-On macOS install a modern Bash with `brew install bash` (or via MacPorts) and run the tool as `/opt/homebrew/bin/bash dline ...` so associative arrays and CalDAV workflows work correctly.
+> **Shell requirement:** dLine needs modern shell features (Bash 4+ or Zsh).
+On macOS you can simply run `./dline`; it will automatically fall back to `/bin/zsh` when the default Bash 3.2 lacks the required capabilities.

 ## Features